joon-wei/plybrary/README.md

 ### sgx
 A webscraper for sg.finance.yahoo which aims to replicate the functionality of yfinance.download(), returning a dataframe of open and close prices and volume for the stock, with date as the index column.
 May need to update the User Agent to what works on your machine.
-Of course this depends on the yahoo page working, for some reason the table containing data of the stocks (C38U) just vanish for no reason.
-Lets see if they fix the page soon.
+Of course this depends on the yahoo page working, for some reason the table containing data of the stocks (C38U) just vanish from time to time.
+If the script returns with an empty dataframe, check the url is correct and working.

 ```
 stock = sgx.download(ticker,start_date,end_date)